Apple signals emerging-market rethink with India push

 "Most people in India can't afford a dollar-priced phone when the salaries in India are rupee salaries.
 But the desire is the same," said Himanshu Chakrawarti, its chief executive.

 Apple, the distributors, retailers and banks share the advertising and interest cost of the marketing push, according to Chakrawarti.
-Carriers like Bharti Airtel Ltd (BRTI.NS), which also sell the iPhone 5, run separate ads.
+Carriers like Bharti Airtel Ltd, which also sell the iPhone 5, run separate ads.

 Within the smartphone segment, Apple's Indian market share last quarter was just 5 percent, according to Canalys, meaning its overall penetration is tiny.